 Central Limit Theorem for Process Improvement with Python

-Returns management, often referred to as reverse logistics, is the management of returned items from retail locations in your distribution centre.
+Returns management, often referred to as reverse logistics, is the process of handling returned items from retail locations withinawaiting reorder your distribution centre.

 SUMMARY